Battling COVID Re-entry Anxiety

 Do they send a positive message to the workforce that you take their wellbeing seriously?
 You get the idea.

 The HSE expect workplaces to carry out detailed stress risk assessments and update them regularly.
-Which means that creating one or updating your current one when returning to work after a global pandemic is kind of a given.
+This means that creating one or updating your current one when returning to work after a global pandemic is kind of a given.

 To make things easier on yourself take questions and concerns that people have expressed about returning to work and look at what measures are in place currently or what steps you could put in place to negate these concerns.
 After that, put yourself in the position of a person from each department, what stress does their job entail, again, what can you do to reduce or even negate that stress?

 Quite simply, we won’t know what people are thinking or feeling unless we speak to them.
 Some people might be really open with how they’re doing, others less so.
 But if we can create an environment where people feel comfortable to talk openly, share their concerns, questions or even ideas and know that it won’t come back to bite them then you’re off to a great start.
-A simple, informal 1-2-1 chat which each person allows us to set this supportive framework and create an initial opportunity to share anything they want to share.
+A simple, informal 1-2-1 chat in which each person allows us to set this supportive framework and create an initial opportunity to share anything they want to share.

 And the biggest bit of advice I can give here?
 Is listen.
 Just genuinely listen to what they’re saying.
 Try to understand how they’re feeling, what they’re trying to get across and what they feel would help.

 As much as I cringe when I hear the term ‘the new normal’ mentioned because it’s so over-used, that’s exactly what this is.
-Things will never be exactly like they were before, in many ways that’s a good thing but not to everyone and adjusting can be hard for many.
+Things will never be exactly like they were before, in many ways that’s a good thing but not for everyone and adjusting can be hard for many.
 Whatever this new normal may look like, it’s going to go a whole lot smoother if we band together, accept that we all react differently and have each other’s backs.